pugetive/capistrano-shortcuts/README.md

 ## Apache

-Reload apache:
+Reload or restart apache:

     cap <environment> apache:reload

-Restart apache:

     cap <environment> apache:restart

-Copy all domain-related config files from the rails repo "config/apache" directory into the sites-available directory for apache to pick up, and re-enable the website specified in <code>&lt;domain-name.conf&gt;</code> as well as <code>assets.&lt;domain-name&gt;.conf</code>:
+Copy all domain-related config files from the rails repo "config/apache" directory into the sites-available directory for apache to pick up, and re-enable the website specified in <code>&lt;domain-name&gt;.conf</code> as well as <code>assets.&lt;domain-name&gt;.conf</code>:

     cap <environment> apache:install